|Elliott Sound Products||Beginners' Guide to Transformers - Part 1|

 Most of the noise is from the laminations or other core material, which contract when subjected to an intense magnetic field.
 This is called magnetostriction, and happens to a greater or lesser degree with all magnetic materials.
 A stethoscope will verify the source of the noise, and there is little or nothing that will stop it.
 A resilient mounting will stop most of the noise from being acoustically amplified by the chassis, and generally the noise will be worse at no load.
 In some cases, a transformer may have been designed for 60Hz, but is used at 50Hz.
-In this case, the flux density will probably exceed the maximum allowable for the core, and the transformer will get much hotter than it should, and will almost certainly be a lot noisier as well.
+In this case, the flux density will probably exceed the maximum allowable for the core (which will saturate), and the transformer will get much hotter than it should, and will almost certainly be a lot noisier as well.
 Toroidal transformers will generally be much quieter than EI laminated (i.e. conventional) types.

 Most (all?) transformers designed specifically for 60Hz will eventually fail with 50Hz mains, due to overheating.
 The reverse is not true, and 50Hz transformers can be operated quite safely on 60Hz.

 Another problem with E-I laminations is that they may not have been fastened together well enough, and this allows the outer laminations in particular to vibrate.
 Better quality conventional transformers will commonly be impregnated with varnish (sometimes under vacuum) and baked in a moderate oven until tender .... oops, I mean until the varnish is completely dry.
 This binds the laminations and windings together, preventing noise, and also making the transformer more resistant to damage by water or other contaminants, and/ or under conditions of high humidity (such as in the tropics).

 Click on the above, or here to view the second part of the article.
 As I am sure you have noticed, transformers are not so simple after all.